Freedom of Information

 - Correction of personal information relating to him/her held by the University where it is inaccurate, incomplete or misleading

 - Request access to reasons for decisions made by Management directly affecting to him/her

 Information Routinely Available

-The Institute routinely makes information available to the public through the website, library etc., this will continue.
+The University routinely makes information available to the public through the website, library etc., this will continue.
 Freedom of Information provides an additional source of information by facilitating access to records not routinely available.